windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.elementprops.enableelementrecord.md

 ## ElementProps.enableElementRecord property

-Enable elements to be recorded by the tookit so it can be removed when calling `unregisterAll`<!-- -->.
+Enable elements to be recorded by the toolkit so it can be removed when calling `unregisterAll`<!-- -->.

 <b>Signature:</b>